 Seniors should have their vision checked regularly to ensure that they can see clearly and have no vision problems that could increase their risk of falling.
 Seniors who wear glasses should make sure their prescription is up to date.

 3. Get stable flooring and shoes.

-Plastic runners are often better than carpet.
-If you do have rugs or carpet, make sure they are tacked down and won’t slip around.
+Plastic runners are often better than carpets.
+If you do have rugs or carpets, make sure they are tacked down and won’t slip around.
 Try wearing low-heeled shoes or use a rubber-tipped cane.
 Avoid socks, slippers, or anything that could lead to slipping and falling.

 4. Install hardware.